Room-temperature quantum sensing with photoexcited triplet electrons in organic crystals: Introduction

-\T{\I{Introduction}} -- Quantum sensors~\cite{Degen17} \I{(q-sensors)} have substantially expanded the scope for ultra-sensitive detection of magnetic fields and related parameters, e.g. temperature~\cite{neumann2013high,doherty2014temperature}, pressure~\cite{doherty2014electronic}, and rotation~\cite{Ajoy12g, Ledbetter12, Jaskula19, Jarmola21}.
+Quantum sensors~\cite{Degen17} \I{(q-sensors)} have substantially expanded the scope for ultra-sensitive detection of magnetic fields and related parameters, e.g. temperature~\cite{neumann2013high,doherty2014temperature}, pressure~\cite{doherty2014electronic}, and rotation~\cite{Ajoy12g, Ledbetter12, Jaskula19, Jarmola21}.
 Traditional q-sensors have predominantly employed semiconductor defect color centers, typified by diamond NV centers~\cite{doherty2012theory}.
-They host highly coherent electronic spins, with the ability to be optically initialized and read out at room temperature (RT).
+They host highly coherent electronic spins that can be optically initialized and read out at room temperature (RT).
 Single~\cite{Taylor08} or densely packed NV center ensembles~\cite{Pham11} facilitate magnetometry over diverse length scales, even enabling the construction of compact, deployable magnetometry devices~\cite{Wolf15}.

 Recently, there has been renewed interest in q-sensors constructed from chemical systems, including molecules~\cite{maylander2021exploring} or rare-earth ions~\cite{bayliss2020optically,serrano2022ultra}.
 The versatility of synthetic chemistry enables fabrication of tunable, atomically-defined sensor assemblies~\cite{zadrozny2017porous} at large scales.
 However, a critical gap remains in determining chemical systems that support coherent electronic control, optical initialization, and readout at RT, all features readily accessible with NV centers.